 21 of the Best Backpacks for College Students

 If you're looking for a waterproof laptop backpack, the Borealis is a solid choice.
-Its durable water-resistant coating keeps the stuff inside dry even in a downpour.
+Its durable water-resistant coating helps keep the stuff inside dry.
 It features a separate fleece-lined compartment that fits a 15-inch laptop snugly, plus a smaller padded fleece-lined pocket in the second compartment that's great for a tablet.
-It also comes with a sternum strap and hip belt to help you balance your load.
+It also comes with both a sternum and waist strap to help you balance your load.

 The Odyssey has an enormous 39-liter capacity, so it can hold a ton of stuff.
 It includes a padded laptop sleeve for a 15-inch computer and a dedicated padded tablet pocket.
 Raised foam panels on the back allow for breathability and comfort, while the adjustable padded ergonomic S-curve shoulder straps have mesh vents that allow the heat from your shoulders to escape.
 The padded hip belt will help you stabilize a heavier load; you can stash it away in the included slot if you don't need it.

 Solidly constructed of durable nylon, the Surge has a large 31-liter capacity and a padded handle at both the top and front of the bag, so you can easily heft it around.
 It features a dedicated fleece-lined laptop compartment that can hold a 15-inch machine along with a separate tablet sleeve.
 The women's Surge is available in a wide range of colors and comes with shoulder straps and a back panel that are specially contoured for female frames.